andywu8/hackernews-ts-graphql/README.md

 # Helpful notes
 * apollo-server is a fully-featured GraphQL server.
-* Nexus is a library to create type-safe GraphQL schemas
+* Nexus is a library to create type-safe GraphQL schemas.
+Nexus ensures GraphQL types and Typescript types never go out of sync.